voucherifyio/core-mcp/README.md

 uv run pytest tests/scenario_5_get_best_deals.py::test_get_best_deals_json_output
 ```

+## Available functionalities

+You can access the following endpoints with the Voucherify MCP to fetch data:

+- *Find_customer*: Displays a customer's current status and detailed information such as collected loyalty points, eligibility for rewards, and other profile data.
+You can use the customer's email, source ID, or Voucherify ID.
+- *List_campaigns*: Retrieves a list of campaigns to view active, scheduled, or completed campaigns.
+- *Get_campaign_summary*: Displays a performance summary of ongoing campaigns, including comparisons with past activity (for example, previous week), to visualize trends and measure success over time.
+- *Get_promotion_tier*: Fetches details about the configuration of a promotion tier, such as reward levels or thresholds that determine customer benefits.
+- *Qualifications*: Checks and returns a customer's eligibility for specific campaigns, promotions, or reward rules, ensuring only qualified users receive incentives.
+- *Get_best_deals*: Returns information about better prices contextually by showing the top 5 best incentives.
+> For the best results, set the Application rule to **Partial** in Voucherify dashboard, Redemptions section, Stacking rules tab.
+Read the [Stacking rules](https://support.voucherify.io/article/604-stacking-rules) article for more details.
+- *List_products*: Retrieves the catalog of products, including attributes like pricing, availability, and categories.
+- *Get_voucher*: Returns full details of a specific voucher, such as code, status, balance, and expiration date, to support redemption or troubleshooting.

 ## Best practices

+Follow these practices to get the best results.

-### 1. Be specific in your queries
+### Ask specific questions

-- Use precise date ranges (e.g., “July 2025 redemptions”) instead of vague prompts like “recent redemptions.”
+- Use precise date ranges (for example “July 2025 redemptions”) instead of vague prompts like “recent redemptions”.
-- Call out exactly what you want: specific campaign names, product categories, or data types.
+- Describe exactly what you need: specific campaign names, product categories, or data types.
-- Broad requests (e.g., “all campaigns in the last 3 years”) usually lead to messy results.
+- Broad requests (for example “all campaigns in the last 3 years”) usually lead to unclear results.

-### 2. Don’t just ask
+### Add more context if necessary

 If results look off, reframe your query or try again.
-If the AI loops or repeats itself, redirect with a new question or start a fresh chat with a sharper prompt.
+If the AI loops or repeats itself, redirect with a new question or start a new chat with a more detailed prompt.

-### 3. Dig deeper
+### Ask more questions

-Once you’ve got an answer you like, ask MCP to:
+Once you've got an answer you like, ask the client to:

 - Suggest additional insights or next steps.
-- Explain how it reached its conclusions (to help refine your future prompts).
+- Explain how it reached its conclusions to help refine your future prompts.

-### 4. Prioritize by impact

-If you’re short on time, ask MCP to sort results by what matters most like biggest revenue lift, quickest win, or highest time savings.
-This helps cut through information overload.
+### Change model

+If you're not satisfied with answers or the overall process, use a different AI model.
+Each model is trained on different data, has their own strengths, and is best suited for various tasks.

-## Prompt examples
+### Prompt examples

-- “Find products where attribute ‘category’ = ‘Burgers’ and price < 20.”
+Read the following prompt examples for inspiration on how to use Voucherify Core MCP:

-- “Find customer by email tom@example.com (or source_id); return id, loyalty_balance, active_vouchers.”
+- Find customer by email `tom@example.com` (or `source_id`, or `customer_id`).
+Return the ID, `loyalty_balance`, `active_vouchers`.
-- “Count total of customers in segment ‘VIP-Warsaw’”
+- Count total of customers in segment “VIP”.
+List their basic details: name, email address, `source_id`.
+Turn the data into a CSV-friendly format.
-- “List active campaigns with fields id, name, type, start_date, end_date.”
+- List active campaigns with fields: ID, name, type, `start_date`, `end_date`.
-- “Get voucher by code ‘BK-4829’ and show: status, redemption.count, redemption.limit, balance (if gift-card).”
+- Get voucher by code “BK-4829” and show: status, `redemption.count`, `redemption.limit`, `balance` (for gift or loyalty cards).
-- “Get campaign ‘BK-Sept-20OFF’ counters: total budget, spent budget, redemption counts, and per-customer caps.”
+- Get campaign “BK-Sept-20OFF” data: total budget, spent budget, redemption counts, and per-customer caps.
+- Show the campaign with the most coupons generated.
+Return redemption data for this campaign.
+- Show me the best performing campaign in terms of number of successful redemptions.
+Return the budget - the total discount value that was applied.
-- “Get redemptions aggregated by day for 2025-09-01 → 2025-09-03 (timezone Europe/Warsaw).”
+- Get redemptions aggregated by day between 2025-09-01 and 2025-09-03 (timezone Europe/Warsaw).
-- “Top 10 codes by redemption count in the last 14 days; include redemption.success vs. redemption.failed.”
-- “Export redemptions to CSV for 2025-09-01 to 2025-09-03 and provide a download URL.”
+- Get best deals for a customer with this email address.
+They have these items in their cart: Voucherify T-shirt (SKU: VCH-TST-001, quantity: 1, price: 25 USD), Voucherify Mug (SKU: VCH-MUG-002, quantity: 2, price: 15 USD each).
+Suggest if there's anything they can do to get even better deals.

+> The number of API calls made by the Voucherify MCP depends on your question.
+Complex queries, like get best deals for a given customer, will need more API calls, while simple questions can be limited to just a few or even one, like get campaign summary.
+The MCP client will ask for confirmation to make an API call.
+>
+> The API calls made with the Voucherify MCP are included in your billing period.

+## Troubleshooting and feedback

+The Voucherify MCP is still under development and we'd love to have your feedback to improve it.
+Also, if you've encountered any issues, please let us know.
+Contact [Voucherify support](https://www.voucherify.io/contact-support) or your account manager.

-## **Disclaimer**
+### **Disclaimer**

 The Model Context Protocol (MCP) is a new open-source standard and may still carry potential vulnerabilities.
 The Voucherify MCP server setup and instructions are provided “as is,” without warranties, and use is at your own risk.